Lots of people want to quit smoking, but they have questions about it. Here are some answers to common questions.

 “How can I quit when everyone else in my group home smokes?”

-Many people who live with other smokers quit every day.
+Many people quit every day, even if they live with other people who smoke.
 You can create a plan so that you will be able to be comfortable in your home.
 Here are some suggestions for dealing with this situation:

 - Have a meeting with your housemates to tell them you’re quitting.